 Incorporating evergreen content to your site may significantly improve your search traffic over time.
 This is because evergreen content could potentially generate a steady stream of organic traffic over time.

 While many topics are highly pertinent and sought out during specific time frames, others remain fairly relevant for much longer periods of time.
-Tackling these long-lasting subjects makes for a good content strategy, and allows your site to gain authority over a particular issue.
+Tackling these long-lasting subjects makes for a good content and copywriting strategy, and allows your site to gain authority over a particular issue.
 It also allows you to really develop the ethos, pathos and logos of your content for long term impact.

 Evergreen content also requires a relatively low amount of maintenance as it never goes out of style.
 (More on maintenance below.)

 How to incorporate evergreen content on your website